 For something as crucial to an event or a business as crowd and queue management, not so many guides are available on this subject.
 And on the surface level, such guides are not exactly important.

 After all, what is so complicated about managing a queue?
 You simply keep an eye on the people at your event or business.
-Nevertheless, if you are searching for different ways to engage your guest, ensure safety at entry points, and build up the spirit of visitors, then the best way to achieve that is through queue management.
+Fast-forward to March 2020, and the coronavirus pandemic sweeping the world sees us queuing for just about everything - from prescriptions and food shopping, to the post office and doctor's appointments.
+On top of that, the importance of queueing safely in line with Government advice (a 2 metre distance from others) can literally mean the difference between life and death.
+So, whether you're searching for different ways to engage your guest, ensure safety at entry points, or build up the spirit of visitors, then the best way to achieve that is through queue management.

 So, how does this work?
 How can you make the most from an event by arranging people and ensuring they are organised as they enter an event or a business entity?